Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 The procfs interface does not support NVRAM polling control.
-So as to maintain maximum bug-to-bug compatibility, it does not report any masks, nor does it allow one to manipulate the hot key mask when the firmware does not support masks at all, even if NVRAM polling is in use.
+So as to maintain maximum bug-to-bug compatibility, it does not report any masks, nor does it allow one to manipulate the woke hot key mask when the woke firmware does not support masks at all, even if NVRAM polling is in use.

 sysfs notes